Conventional loan benefits

 - Miscellaneous fees: You’ll see all sorts of small fees to pay for details such as transferring documents, pulling your credit report, and inspecting for lead paint (in homes built in 1978 or before), and flood insurance certifications (for homes in FEMA-designated flood zones)

+Some borrowers also “buy down” their mortgage rates with discount points at closing.
+Paying an extra 1% of the loan amount could shave 0.25% off your interest rate, which could pay off if you stay in the home long enough.
+Like down payment assistance, it’s possible to find closing costs assistance programs in your area.
+Use the tips included in the down payment assistance section to search for closing cost help.
 You can also negotiate with the seller and ask them to cover up to 3% of the home’s price in closing costs for you.
-If the seller has multiple offers, including ones that don’t request seller concessions, you’ll have a harder time getting them to agree to this.
+If the seller has multiple offers, including ones that don’t request seller concessions, you’ll have a more challenging time getting them to agree.

 How to qualify for a conventional loan

+Conventional loans can be more challenging to qualify for than government-backed programs.
 To give yourself the best shot at a conventional mortgage, follow these steps:

-- Pay down debts: Try to pay off any installment loans you may have, especially personal loans and auto loans, as well as high-balance credit cards to lower your debt-to-income ratio
+- Pay down debts: Try to pay off any installment loans you may have, especially personal loans and auto loans, as well as high-balance credit cards to lower your debt-to-income ratio.

 Conforming loan vs. conventional: What’s the difference?